Granuloma: Cryptococcosis

 When Cryptococcus infection occurs in persons whose immune systems are intact, granulomatous inflammation is typically encountered.
 The granulomas can be necrotizing or non-necrotizing.
 Using a microscope and appropriate stains, organisms can be seen within the granulomas.

 Cat-scratch disease

-Cat-scratch disease is an infection caused by the bacterial organism Bartonella henselae, typically acquired by a scratch from a kitten infected with the organism.
+Cat-scratch disease is an infection caused by Bartonella henselae bacteria, typically following a scratch by a kitten infected with the organism.
 The granulomas in this disease are found in the lymph nodes draining the site of the scratch.
-They are characteristically "suppurative", i.e., pus-forming, containing large numbers of neutrophils.
+They are characteristically suppurative (pus-forming), containing large numbers of neutrophils.
 Organisms are usually difficult to find within the granulomas using methods routinely used in pathology laboratories.

 Rheumatic fever

 Rheumatic fever is a systemic disease affecting the periarteriolar connective tissue and can occur after an untreated group A, beta-hemolytic streptococcal pharyngeal infection.
 It is believed to be caused by antibody cross-reactivity.

 Sarcoidosis

 Sarcoidosis is a disease of unknown cause characterized by non-necrotizing ("non-caseating") granulomas in multiple organs and body sites, most commonly the lungs and lymph nodes within the chest cavity.
 Other common sites of involvement include the liver, spleen, skin, and eyes.
 The granulomas of sarcoidosis are similar to those of tuberculosis and other infectious granulomatous diseases.
 In most cases of sarcoidosis, though, the granulomas do not contain necrosis and are surrounded by concentric scar tissue (fibrosis).
 Sarcoid granulomas often contain star-shaped structures called asteroid bodies or lamellar structures termed Schaumann bodies, but these structures are not specific for sarcoidosis.
 Sarcoid granulomas can resolve spontaneously without complications or heal with residual scarring.
 In the lungs, this scarring can cause a condition known as pulmonary fibrosis that impairs breathing.
 In the heart, it can lead to rhythm disturbances, heart failure, and even death.